-- All surveys, plans, and reports required by this mitigation measure in shall also be included in the Annual Compliance and Assurance Update Report required by COA ondition of Approval No. 2(L), and as necessary to demonstrate compliance. - G. Mitigation Measure 4.4-3: Special-status bird species protection: The Permittee shall not disturb active bird nests without a permit or other authorization from the County, USFWS and/or CDFW.
-Prior to commencement of vegetation or Oeverburden removal, earthmoving or earth-disturbing activities, or quarrying activities within any undisturbed areas, the Permittee shall retain a qualified biologist to conduct pre-construction surveys for raptors and passerine birds for Project activities occurring during the nesting season (i.e., February 1st through August 31st). - 1.
-For vegetation or Oeverburden removal, earthmoving, earth-disturbing activities, or quarrying activities within previously undisturbed areas (including areas of grassland, shrubs, and trees) occurring between February 1st through August 31st, a qualified wildlife biologist shall conduct preconstruction surveys for passerine bird and raptor nests (including off-site areas with public access, excluding off-site private property) as follows: i) for areas that are not adjacent to lands within the Skyline Wilderness Park Combining District (NCC Chapter 18.90) surveys shall be conducted within a 300 foot radius of earth-disturbing activities; and, ii) for areas that are adjacent to Skyline Wilderness Park designated lands surveys shall be conducted within a 0.25 mile radius of earth-disturbing activities.
-Because raptor nests may be difficult to identify during the egg laying, incubation, or chick brooding periods (late April to early June), an early season survey is required if Project activity areas are known prior to late April.
-The biologist shall conduct the preconstruction surveys within the 14-day period prior to vegetation removal and ground-disturbing activities (a minimum of three (3) separate days of surveys shall occur within that 14-day period). - 2.
+- 5. All surveys, plans, and reports required by this mitigation measure in shall also be included in the Annual Compliance Report required by COA No. 2(L), and as necessary to demonstrate compliance. - G. Mitigation Measure 4.4-3: Special-status bird species protection: The Permittee shall not disturb active bird nests without a permit or other authorization from the County, USFWS and/or CDFW.
+Prior to commencement of vegetation or Overburden removal, earthmoving or earth-disturbing activities, or quarrying activities within any undisturbed areas, the Permittee shall retain a qualified biologist to conduct preconstruction surveys for raptors and passerine birds for project activities occurring during the nesting season (i.e., February 1st through August 31st). - 1.
+For vegetation or Overburden removal, earthmoving, earth-disturbing activities, or guarrying activities within previously undisturbed areas (including areas of grassland, shrubs, and trees) occurring between February 1st and August 31st, a qualified wildlife biologist shall conduct preconstruction surveys for passerine bird and raptor nests (including offsite areas with public access, excluding offsite private property) as follows: i) for areas that are not adjacent to lands within the Skyline Wilderness Park Combining District (NCC Chapter 18.90) surveys shall be conducted within a 300 foot radius of earthdisturbing activities; and, ii) for areas that are adjacent to Skyline Wilderness Park designated lands surveys shall be conducted within a 0.25 mile radius of earth-disturbing activities.
+Because raptor nests may be difficult to identify during the egg laying, incubation, or chick brooding periods (late April to early June), an early season survey is required if project activity areas are known prior to late April.
+The biologist shall conduct the preconstruction surveys within the 14-day period prior to vegetation removal and ground-disturbing activities (a minimum of 3 separate days of surveys shall occur within that 14day period). - 2.
 In the event that nesting passerine birds and/or raptors are found, the biologist shall consult with CDFW and the County to obtain approval for specific nest-protection buffers as appropriate based on the species.
 Generally, a minimum 150-foot buffer is required around active passerine bird nests and a minimum 300-foot buffer is required around active raptor nests during the breeding and nesting season, or until it is determined by a qualified biologist that all young have fledged.
-Nest protection measures shall apply to both onsite and offsite active nests that are located within 300 feet of Project activities.
-These buffer zones may be modified in coordination with CDFW based on existing conditions at the Project site.
+Nest protection measures shall apply to both onsite and offsite active nests that are located within 300 feet of project activities.
+These buffer zones may be modified in coordination with CDFW based on existing conditions at the project site.
 Buffer zones shall be fenced with temporary construction fencing, which shall remain in place until the end of the breeding season or until young have fledged.